 “I guess it doesn’t hurt bad enough!” replied the friend.

-Do you ever find yourself promising that someday you’re going to do something about it, but right now is just not a good time to change your life?
+Do you ever find yourself promising that someday you’re going to do something about it, but, right now, you’re just not ready to make the effort?

 We can be attached to our suffering more than we care to admit.
-The payoff from complaining–like receiving attention or sympathy from others–might be greater than the investment of time and effort required to find the remedy for it.
+The payoff from complaining–like receiving attention or sympathy from others–might be greater than the investment of time and effort required to remedy it.

 Maybe you are truly ready, but you simply don’t possess the knowledge or skills required to turn these quickly spiraling, out-of-control energies around.

 Stress at work, the demands of children and tight schedules, a strained relationship with a spouse or other family member, unhealthy eating habits and seemingly no time to exercise, or never-ending financial struggles can leave us feeling like we have nothing left to give and no where to turn.

 This is where we can find ourselves on dangerous ground, yielding to the negative thoughts these challenges produce that will do nothing to improve our situation and only seem to dig even deeper this pit of despair in which we have found ourselves.

 So we blame, we complain, and we justify our poor choices.
 But, it’s important to understand that, in doing so, we give up the very power that can change our day, our circumstances, even our life into something even better.

 My life hasn’t always been happy.
 I haven’t always been the optimist that I am now.
 Throughout my life, especially in my earlier years, I experienced depression, adversity, loss, heartache, disappointment, financial lack, health issues and numerous other trials and challenges, along with the usual day to day struggles–just like most any other person on this planet.
 I’m quite certain I am not special in this regard.